News

 The Ziptrak® track system keeps fabric in place under wind load, unlike free-hanging outdoor blinds that billow, lift or lose tension in conditions above a light breeze.

-For alfresco and outdoor blinds, the choice of fabric openness factor and colour is more important than for interior applications.
-An authorised Ziptrak® retailer can advise on the right combination for your climate, aspect and how the space is used.
+A Ziptrak® retailer can advise on the right combination for your climate, aspect and how the space is used.

 What to look for